Reflection on The Ritz-Carlton Carlton Hotel

 The company has mainly set up its hotels and resorts in major cities.
 This can be attributed to the fact that most of its customers are found in cities.
 For instance, the company targets individuals on business trips who may be looking for accommodation in luxury hotels.
 Cities normally host the highest number of individuals on business trips (Vickers, 2012).

 Price.
-As mentioned earlier, the Reds Carlton hotel is categorized under luxury hotels.
+As mentioned earlier, the Ritz-Carlton hotel is categorized under luxury hotels.
 With this being the case, the prices of its services are considerably high.
 The company targets middle and high income earners in the society.
 However, it ensures that the prices of its services are not too high to the extent that they lure customers away.
-Generally, the Reds Carlton hotel prices its services in a competitive and marketable manner.
+Generally, the Ritz-Carlton hotel prices its services in a competitive and marketable manner.

 Human Resource Management